 - Lifelong access to an online community where you’ll post your mini-sagas, ask questions, read work from other classmates, and generally find other writers you want to make stuff with.

-	- A standing invitation to take The Mad Scientist Writer’s Lab up to 2 times more for free any time it’s offered.
+- A standing invitation to take The Mad Scientist Writer’s Lab once more for free any time it’s offered.

 - Optional writing/critique circles for further practice

 - A digital copy of An Act of Submission (the collection of Tatyana Brown’s first 3 months of writing mini-sagas, guaranteed to leave you feeling vindicated for your earnest beginnings)

 - Regular bonuses/opportunities to directly interact with your Lab Director

 - A 100% money back guarantee if, at the end of successfully completing the course, you don’t feel satisfied with the experience.

 “Tatyana Brown is a warm, engaging, accessible presenter.
 In addition to delivering a captivating, well-crafted reading of her own poetry as an example, her course material was original and well thought-out, and provided students with an important perspective on poetry and how performance impacts literature.
 I would welcome her back to my classroom any day.” –David Higgins, English Professor, Inver Hills Community College, Inver Grove Heights, MN

 But wait!
 There’s more.